 If you’re struggling with your mental health due to your phobia, these organizations can help:

 - National Alliance on Mental Illness (NAMI): NAMI has a phone and text crisis line.

 - National Institute of Mental Health (NIH): The NIH has a complete list of immediate and long-term help

 - National Suicide Prevention Lifeline: The Suicide Prevention Lifeline is a free 24/7 resource to help people in a crisis.

-Thalassophobia may be treated through cognitive behavioral therapy and exposure therapy, both of which have a high success rate.
-In time, treatment of your fear of the ocean can help restore your quality of life.
+Cognitive-behavioral therapy is a treatment option for thalassophobia along with exposure therapy.
+Both treatments have a high success rate.
+In addition, treating your fear of the ocean can help restore your quality of life in time.